Lyapunov exponents of probability distributions with non-compact support: Semicontinuity

 The proof is completed by showing that $\lambda_+(q_n)\geq 1$ for $n$ large enough.
 It follows easily since,

 which is equal to $1+l^{-n+1}\geq 1$ for all $n\geq n_0$. \end{proof}

-We now consider the Wasserstein topology in $P_1(\SL)$ which is stronger than the weak* topology, as stated in Proposition \ref{prop.Wconv}.
-The advantage of using this topology is that all probability measures in $P_1(\SL)$ have finite moment of order 1.
-Therefore, the Lyapunov exponents always exist.
-This observation is a direct consequence of the fact that $\log:[1,\infty)\to\R$ is a 1-Lipschitz function and, $\|\alpha\|\geq 1$ for every matrix $\alpha\in\SL$, because
+We now consider the Wasserstein topology in $P_1(\SL)$ which is stronger than the weak* topology, as stated in Definition~\ref{def.Wconv}.
+The advantage of using this topology is that all probability measures in $P_1(\SL)$ have finite moment of order 1, and so their Lyapunov exponents always exist.
+This observation is a direct consequence of the fact that $\log:[1,\infty)\to\R$ is a 1-Lipschitz function and $\|\alpha\|\geq 1$ for every matrix $\alpha\in\SL$, because

-The convergence of the moments of order 1, allow us to control the weight of integrals outside compact sets and, proof semi-contiuity of the Lyapunov exponents in $P_1(\SL)$.
-We are thus led to the following result.
+The convergence of the moments of order 1, allow us to control the weight of integrals outside compact sets, and prove semicontinuity of the Lyapunov exponents in $P_1(\SL)$.
+We are thus led to the following result:

 \begin{theorem} The function defined on $P_1(\SL)$ by $p\to\lambda_{+}(p)$ is upper semi-continuous.
 The same remains valid for the function $p\to\lambda_-(p)$ with lower semi-continuity. \end{theorem}